AdguardTeam/Scriptlets/README.md

 ```

 ### Build for Extension
-In scriptlets repository install dependencies, build scriptlets bundle, and create scriptlets link.
+In scriptlets directory install dependencies, build scriptlets bundle, and create scriptlets link.
 ```
 yarn
 yarn build
 yarn link
 ```

-In tsurlfilter repository install and link dependencies, link scriptlets, move into package and build, and create tsurlfilter link.
+In tsurlfilter directory install and link dependencies, link scriptlets, move into package and build, and create tsurlfilter link.
 ```
 lerna bootstrap